Shlok1375/ab-test-portfolio/README.md

 A product team built a new engagement feature.
 The naive analyst checks p < 0.05 and calls it done.

-This project shows what rigorous experiment analysis actually looks like — the kind that holds up in a product review, not just a notebook.
+This project shows what rigorous experiment analysis actually looks like, the kind that holds up in a product review, not just a notebook.

 ---